viky-ai/website/blog/_posts/2019-12-17-agent-number/2019-12-17-agent-number.md

 * **120 000 000,90** or **120.000.000,90**: that format would be used in most European countries that do not speak English;
 * **120'000'000.90**: that format is mostly used in Switzerland!

-Viky is making a best effort to recognize all numbers in any formats, whether some language is specified in the request or not.
+viky.ai is making a best effort to recognize all numbers in any formats, whether some language is specified in the request or not.

 We have decided to keep the parsing of those numbers internally (we use regexes).
 But maybe you could create an agent using only regexes, that could do the same thing.
 In any case, it would be a good exercise !